saraoualha/language-learning-community/README.md

 - **data** — Retrofit API client, Room database, PagingSource, and the concrete repository implementation.
 Knows how to fetch and store data.
 - **ui** — ViewModel and Compose UI.
 Observes data from the domain layer and renders it.
 Never talks to the data layer directly.

-Dependencies point inward — data and ui both depend on domain, but domain depends on nothing.
-This makes the business logic independently testable.

 ## How to Run

 1. Clone the repository